RobLevv/stage_arene_ros/TUTO_INFO_README/README_USE.md

 ## 3. Build the arena

-There is 2 traffic lights tri-colored, 1 bi-colored, 2 barriers and 1 control box.
+There are 2 traffic lights tri-colored, 1 bi-colored, 2 barriers and 1 control box.

 - Plug the power supply to the Raspberry Pi.
 - Plug the power supply to the board.